frantisekfarka/ghc-examples/README.md

 	- demonstration of Numeric classes adaptation

 ./sample_5
-	- more complex example with default instaces of Functor and Foldable derived from Traversable
+	- more complex example with default instances of Functor and Foldable derived from Traversable